shbwb/bwb/README.md

 ```html
 <button  onclick="goback()">Back</button>
 ```
-Change the key word "goback" to "gofoward"
+Try to change the key word "goback" to "gofoward"
 ## Snackbar
 Before you use,add this to your html file(body tag) `<body onload="snackbar()">`